Cu-Locus: Curly Coat in Dogs

 Curly Coat Types

-How curls will look on a particular dog depends on some other coat characteristics like length and furnishings.
+How curls will look on a particular dog depends on other coat characteristics, i.e. length and furnishings.

-Curly hair growth is only visible on dogs above a certain hair length.
+Curly hair growth is only visible on dogs with sufficient hair length.

 Short Curly Coat